mattrussi/gitlab-com-runbooks/docs/redis/scaling-redis-cluster.md

 ```

-This won't change anything yet, on the existing redis instances, as we would reconfigure the redis processes as mentioned later in this guide.
+This won't change anything yet, on the existing Redis servers, as we would reconfigure the Redis processes as mentioned later in this guide.

 ### 2. Create Chef role for new shard

-Create chef role for the new redis shard, based on the chef roles of existing redis shards of the cluster.
-Also add `enable-debug-command` option to redis configuration in the base role, if not added already.
+Create chef role for the new Redis shard, based on the chef roles of existing Redis shards of the cluster.
+Also add `enable-debug-command` option to Redis configuration in the base role, if not added already.

 An example MR can be found [here](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/4789).

 ### 3. Provision VMs

-Provision the VMs for new redis shard by incrementing `count` parameter to generic-stor/google terraform module of target redis cluster in the [config-mgmt project in the ops environment](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/).
+Provision the VMs for new Redis shard by incrementing `count` parameter to generic-stor/google terraform module of target Redis Cluster in the [config-mgmt project in the ops environment](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/).
 An example MR can be found [here](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/merge_requests/8474).

 After the MR is merged and applied, check the VM state via: